particle-iot/docs/src/content/reference/device-os/firmware.md

 You can have up to 20 user services, however you typically cannot advertise that many services as the advertising payload is too small.
 You normally only advertise your primary service that you device will searched by.
 Other, less commonly used services can be found after connecting to the device.

+Avoid using logging calls like Log.info from the BLE callbacks.
+While it normally works, as BLE handlers run from a worker thread, if the thread is swapped in during an existing log from the system, user, or timer threads, the resulting lock can delay BLE operations long enough for operations to fail.

 See also [`BleCharacteristicProperty`](#blecharacteristicproperty).

 #### BLE.scan(array)